Folkor1/CI_PP5_GoldenCoin/README.md

   </details>

-7. As a user I can preview each coin so that coins's information can be viewed
+7. As a user I can preview each coin so that coin's information can be viewed

   | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |